Testimony of Yvette Espiritu

 → Are you looking for a church support group?

-Yvette was previously taught that Jesus is only a man, yet many Bible verses point to the Divinity of Jesus, who has the power of life!.
-Reading the Bible by yourself was discouraged in Yvette’s former church.
-A stark contrast to what God said, which is to meditate on His Word day and night (Joshua 1:8).
-God wants us to read His Word daily to set us free from doubts and fear.
-(John 8:32)
+Reading the Bible by yourself was discouraged in INC. A stark contrast to what God said, which is to meditate on His Word day and night (Joshua 1:8).
+God wants us to read His Word daily to set us free from doubts and fear (John 8:32).
+In addition, Yvette was taught that Jesus is merely a man.
+Numerous Bible verses point to the Divinity of Jesus.

 She was told that the teachings of the leaders were enough.
 On the other hand, God warns us of those who will teach doctrines that are not from God but the teachings of mere men.
-They will distort the truth to draw people to them.
+They will distort the truth to gain more members.
 (2 Timothy 4:3-4; Acts 20:28-30)

-→ How to talk to God and read the Bible in you Quiet time.
+→ How to talk to God and read the Bible in your Quiet time.

 Holding on to Jesus